-MetaStar validated the six measures through the NCQA HEDIS Compliance Audits^{TM3}.
-MDH contracted with MetaStar to conduct the audits to ensure HEDIS data reported publicly by HealthChoice MCOs are accurate and reliable.
-The audit is conducted in three phases: offsite, onsite, and post onsite (reporting) as displayed in Table 2.
+MDH contracted with MetaStar to validate measures and conduct the NCQA HEDIS Compliance Audits^{TM4}.
+MetaStar validated the six HEDIS measures and conducted the audits to ensure HEDIS data reported publicly by HealthChoice MCOs are accurate and reliable.
+The audit is conducted in three phases: a pre-onsite visit, an onsite visit, and a post-onsite visit (reporting), as displayed in Table 2.